-ALCOHOL, TOBACCO, OR CONTROLLED SUBSTANCE VIOLATION: A student shall not, regardless of the quantity; use, consume, possess, buy, sell or give away any beverage containing alcohol, tobacco/tobacco like or nicotine product, or controlled substance including marijuana, synthetics, steroids, or any other controlled substance.
+Alcohol, tobacco, electronic smoking device (vaping) or controlled substance violation: A student shall not, regardless of the quantity; use, consume, possess, buy, sell or give away any beverage containing alcohol, tobacco/tobacco-like or nicotine product, or controlled substance including marijuana, synthetics, steroids, or any other controlled substance.
 This policy includes products such as "NA or near beer".

-First Violation: When the Chemical Health Committee confirms, following an opportunity for the student to be heard, that a violation has occurred, the student shall lose eligibility for the next 50% of consecutive athletic/club/extracurricular events in which the student is a participant. (e.g., student in violation right before first game of 20 game basketball season...student will miss 10 games).
+First Violation: When the Chemical Health Committee confirms, following an opportunity for the student to be heard, that a violation has occurred, the student will either lose eligibility for the next 50% of consecutive athletic/club/extracurricular events in which the student is a participant. (e.g., student in violation right before first game of 20 game basketball season...student will miss 10 games) or will lose eligibility for the next 25% of consecutive athletic/club/extracurricular events in which the student is a participant and will enroll in the DART program offered by the Weymouth Police Department.
 The possibility of dismissal from the team or club is also at the discretion of the principal/advisor/coach.
-The student must participate in and complete an approved chemical dependency program or treatment program at his/ her personal expense to be considered for reinstatement to the team or club.
-The 50% will earry over to the next athletic/club/extracurricular activity in which the student will be involved.
-All decimal part of an event will be truncated i.e. All fractional part of an event will be dropped when calculating the 50%.
+This information will be shared with the student and parent/guardian at a Chemical Health Violation meeting, facilitated by the Athletic Director and School Administration.
+The student must participate in and complete an approved chemical dependency program or treatment program at his/her personal expense to be considered for reinstatement to the team or club.
+The 50% or 25% will carry over to the next athletic/club/extracurricular activity in which the student will be involved.
 It is recommended that the student be allowed to remain at the activity/practice for the purpose of rehabilitation.

 Second Violation: When the Chemical Health Committee confirms, following an opportunity for the student to be heard, that a violation has occurred during the same calendar year, the student shall be dismissed from the team, club, or extracurricular activity.
-The student will not be able to participate in any club, athletic team or any other extracurricular activity for one full school year.
+The student will not be able to participate in any club, athletic team or any other extracurricular activity for one full school year lose eligibility for the next consecutive interscholastic contests (regular season and tournament) totallying 60% of all interscholastic contests in that sport.
+The student must enroll in an approved chemical dependency program or treatment program at his/her personal expense to be considered for reinstatement to the team or club.
+The possibility of dismissal from the team or club is also at the discretion of the principal/advisor/coach.
+This information will be shared with the student and parent/guardian at a Chemical Health Violation meeting, facilitated by the Athletic Director and School Administration.
+It is recommended that the student be allowed to remain at the activity/practice for the purpose of rehabilitation.